DhanyaHN/Scrabble/README.md

 # Scrabble

+Given a rack of tiles, suggest a word with maximum score.

-This code pass through the whole dictionary for each run of the code
+This code pass through the whole dictionary for each run of the code.

-sort words inside it according to the rank
+Sort the dictionary according to the score of each word.

-then compare from top to bottom with each word can be made by the charecters in the hand.
+Read dictionary from top to bottom to find words that can be made with the charecters in the rack.

-returns the list of possible words rank wise
+Return the list of possible words rank wise.